alarrabee/express-js-note-taker/README.md

 2. Enter the note title and note text in the empty text fields.
 3. The **Save Note** and **Clear Form** buttons will appear in the top right corner.
 4. Click **Clear Form** to clear the text fields or **Save Note** to save the note.
-6. Saved notes will appear in the left-hand column.
+5. Saved notes will appear in the left-hand column.
+6. Click the note to view the note content.
 7. Click the trash can icon on each note to delete it.

-### Demo